 - a.
-Applications for new signs and awning shall include the removal of any abandoned conduit, outlets, attachment structures, and associated equipment; - b.
+Applications for new signs and awnings shall include the removal of any abandoned conduit, outlets, attachment structures, and associated equipment; - b.
 Signs and awnings shall not obscure or spread out over adjacent wall surfaces; and shall not include new attachments to terra cotta, cast iron, or other fragile historic architectural elements and is installed in a location that avoids damaging or obscuring character-defining features. - c.
-Awnings and canopies shall use traditional shapes, forms, and materials, be no wider than the width of the window openings, and will have open sides and a free-hanging valance. - d.
-The awning or canopy structure is covered with canvas (Sunbrella or equivalent). - e.
-Signs or lettering shall be kept to a minimum size. - f.
-The installation of new signage that relates to the pedestrian scale of the street; is constructed of high-quality materials; is installed in a location that avoids damaging or obscuring character-defining details; is positioned to relate to the width of the ground-floor bays; and is illuminated through indirect means of illumination, such as reverse halo-lit. - 6.
+Awnings and canopies shall use traditional shapes, forms, and materials, be no wider than the width of the window or door openings, and will have open sides and a freehanging valance. - d.
+The awning or canopy structure shall be covered with canvas (Sunbrella or equivalent). - e.
+Any exposed structure on the underside of the awning whether in the open or closed position shall have a painted or powder-coated finish that matches the color of the awning fabric. - f.
+Signs or lettering shall be kept to a minimum size. - g.
+The installation of new signage that relates to the pedestrian scale of the street; is constructed of high-quality materials; is installed in a location that avoids damaging or obscuring character-defining features; is positioned to relate to the width of the ground-floor bays; and is illuminated through indirect means of illumination, such as reverse halo-lit. - 6.
 Replacement and/or Modification of Non-Historic Storefronts: The replacement and/or modification of non-historic (or that have not gained significance in their own right) storefront materials, including framing, glazing, doors, bulkheads, cladding, entryways, and ornament.
-Work shall be confined within the piers and lintels of the ground floor of the property and determined to meet the Department's draft Design Standards for Storefronts for Article 11 Conservation Districts and is compatible in terms of proportion, scale, configuration, materials, and details with the character-defining features of the property and/or district.
+Work shall be confined within the piers and lintels of the ground floor of the building and determined to meet the Department's draft Design Standards for Storefronts for Article 11 Conservation Districts and is compatible in terms of proportion, scale, configuration, materials, and details with the character-defining features of the building and/or district.
 This scope of work qualifies for staff level approval provided that: - a.
-The design of the new storefront system is based on physical or documented evidence of the property and matches the historic proportion, scale, profile, and finish of a storefront system from the period of significance of the property. - b.
+The design of the new storefront system is based on physical or documented evidence of the building and matches the historic proportion, scale, profile, and finish of a storefront system from the period of significance of the building. - b.
 Contemporary cladding materials that obscure the ground floor piers, lintel, and transom area of the building will be removed.
 All underlying historic material will be cleaned, repaired, and left exposed.
-The transom area will be re-glazed and integrated into the storefront system with a design based on the historic proportion, scale, configuration, materials, and details of the property. - c.
-ADA-compliant entry systems meeting all Building Code requirements will be integrated into the storefront system and will be compatible in terms of proportion, scale, configuration, materials, and details with the character-defining features of the property and/or district. - 7.
-Solar Panels: The installation of structures that support solar panels, regardless of visibility, provided that the installation would not require alterations to the building greater than normally required to install a solar energy system, such as an installation with minimum spacing from the roof surface and mounted parallel with the slope of the roof (if roof is sloped greater than 1/12), not visible from adjacent street sightlines if on a flat roof, set in from the perimeter walls of the building, including the building's primary façade.
-Support structures should have a powder-coated or painted finish that matches the color of the roof material.
+The transom area will be re-glazed and integrated into the storefront system with a design based on the historic proportion, scale, configuration, materials, and details of the building. - c.
+ADA-compliant entry systems meeting all Building Code requirements will be integrated into the storefront system and will be compatible in terms of proportion, scale, configuration, materials, and details with the character-defining features of the building. - 7.
+Solar Panels: The installation of structures that support solar panels, regardless of visibility, qualifies for staff level approval provided that: - The installation would not require alterations to the building greater than normally required to install a solar energy system, such as an installation with minimum spacing